-Students who plan to work in a mental health setting or enter a graduate program in clinical or counseling psychology or a related field should take: PSYC 203, PSYC 205, PSYC 213, PSYC 231, PSYC 302, and an internship in mental health.
+Majors who plan to work in a mental health setting or enter a graduate program in clinical or counseling psychology or a related field should take: PSYC 203, PSYC 205, PSYC 231, PSYC 302, PSYC 313, and an internship in mental health.
 Personnel Work:

 Majors who plan for entry-level positions in personnel work or to enter a graduate program in industrial/organizational psychology should take: PSYC 205, PSYC 231, PSYC 245, PSYC 302, BUAD 100, BUAD 200, BUAD 202, BUAD 302, and an internship in personnel work during May Term of the senior year.
 Physical/Occupational Therapy:

-Students interested in graduate studies in physical or occupational therapy should take: PSYC 213, PSYC 305, PSYC 310, BIOL 111, BIOL 251, BIOL 264, BIOL 265, and an internship in a PT or OT setting.
+Majors interested in graduate studies in physical or occupational therapy should take: PSYC 305, PSYC 310, PYSC 313, BIOL 111, BIOL 251, BIOL 264, BIOL 265, and an internship in a PT or OT setting.
+(Note: this is an emphasis within the psychology major; it does not include all pre-requisite courses for admission to a graduate program in PT or OT.)
 Elder Care: